justpuzey/water-sports-xchange/README.md

   ## Usage
   <p><i>Instructions for application usage including examples:</i></p>

-  Home Page
+  ### Home Page
+  From the home page, users can login, or select a category to browse available product
   ![home page](./public/assets/home.png)

-  Product List Page
+  ### Product List Page
+  The product list page allows users to view current product by category, or select All in the nav to view all available product.
+Users can select product to view more information
   ![product list page](./public/assets/product-list.png)

-  Product Detail Page
+  ### Product Detail Page
+  The Product Detail Page shows additional information about the item and allows users to select a button to begin checkout process
   ![product detail page](./public/assets/product-detail.png)